Ariemeth/gearforce-flutter/working-notes.md

 when removing a mod, seems all mods are failing requirement check. added duelist, dual gun and aa, removing either dual gun or aa removes all mods including duelist

+change requirement checks to not return false if the mod is already on the unit

+Nedd to update requirement checks for
+* faction upgrades